Fatal crash: 'She should have slowed down, backed off and let him in'

 The other driver, 36-year-old Lucilla Linda Brunt, is accused of dangerous driving causing Armstrong's death in 2020.

 Two motorists, Caron and Mark Lancaster, were seriously injured when Armstrong's car spun out of control and into their lane.
-The couple could not stop and the collision with Armstrong was so forceful the body of his Nissan car was compacted down to just 65cm.
+The couple could not stop in time and collided with Armstrong's Nissan.

 Friends and family of both Armstrong and Brunt attended the Wellington District Court yesterday for the start of the trial before Judge Mike Mika.